metalsmith/permalinks/Readme.md

 #### Skipping Permalinks for a file

-A file can be ignored by the metalsmith-permalinks plugin if you pass the `permalink: false` option to the yaml metadata of a file.
+A file can be ignored by the permalinks plugin if you pass the `permalink: false` option to the yaml metadata of a file.
 This is useful for hosting a static site on AWS S3, where there is a top level `error.html` file and not an `error/index.html` file.

 For example, in your error.md file: